BrunoTerres/BrunoTerres/README.md

 ## Oi, tudo bem? 👋 I'm Bruno Terres

-### A Self-Taught Software Developer grinding hard to make something cool
+### A Self-Taught Software Developer horking hard to make something cool

- I'm a passionate learner who's always willing to learn and work across new technologies and use then to solve real life problems
+ I'm a passionate learner who's always willing to learn and work across new technologies and use them to solve real life problems.

  ### Some Personal Stuffs